microsoft/moaw/workshops/serverless-overview/workshop.md

 > You can find a detailed article which compares the pros and cons of each of these solutions [following this link][azure-messaging-services]

 </div>

+The Event Grid is an event broker that you can use to integrate applications while subscribing to event sources.
+These events are delivered through Event Grid to subscribers such as applications, Azure services, or any endpoint to which Event Grid has network access.
+Azure services, First and Third-party SaaS services as well as custom applications can be the source of these events.

 The main Event Grid concept we'll use for the rest of this lab is called `System Topic`.
 A system topic in Event Grid represents one or more events published by Azure services such as Azure Storage and Azure Event Hubs.
 It basically plays the role of a pub-sub topic centralizing all the events of the associated Azure resource, and send them to all the subscribers based on their defined `event filters`.